RamySaleem/GeoClass-Uncertainty-classifier-How-to-visualise-uncertainty-by-zones-and-levels/README.md

 # Run locally - recommended
 Set up Python, download the notebook and install the required libraries.
 We recommend using the Conda or pip of Python.
-# Using free online resources:
+# Using free online resources
 Run-on Colab (Google's cloud infrastructure), Run-on Binder or Run-on Kaggle.
 However, many online resources don't support the external window of Open 3D, so you need to use docker to solve the error.

 # Dataset